zioDocker/DockerDevelopmentOnMac/README.md

       - reverse-proxy
       - my-containers-network
 ```
-All containers, to be visible outside of Traefik, has to be part of the same Traefik network (*revere-proxy)*
+All containers, to be visible outside of Traefik, has to be part of the same Traefik network: *reverse-proxy*

-All containers, of the same application(i.e. inside the same docker-compose file) has to share the same network.
+All containers, of the same application(i.e. inside the same docker-compose file) has to share the same network to see
+each others.

-### Docker-compose examles
+### Docker-compose examples
 * [magento2](docker-compose-examples/magento2.yml)

-## Ispirations
+## Inspirations
 - [http://nfs.sourceforge.net/](http://nfs.sourceforge.net/)
 - This scipt is inspired from this
 [gist repo](https://gist.github.com/seanhandley/7dad300420e5f8f02e7243b7651c6657#file-setup_native_nfs_docker_osx-sh)